-This supplement to our 2017-20 (IRMP) takes account of risk, demand and vulnerability changes that have
+This supplement to our 2017-20 Integrated Risk Management Plan (IRMP) takes account of risk, demand and vulnerability changes that have occurred since our IRMP was first published in April 2017.

 Since then a number of significant national and international incidents have occurred.
-These incidents combined with changes to the city region infrastructure and the initial findings of Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) have guite rightly given the Authority cause to review the suitability of its plans to ensure that they are still fit for purpose.
+These incidents combined with changes to the city region infrastructure and the initial findings of Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) have quite rightly given the Authority cause to review the suitability of its plans to ensure that they are still fit for purpose.